 Every invoice needs at least one line item.
 Line items appear on the client-facing invoice in the same order they appear in the editor.

-Add a description (optional).
-Toggle Add bullet points to format the description as a bulleted list.
+Add a Description (optional).
+Toggle Bulleted list to format the description as a bulleted list.

-Add a tax rate (optional).
-You can select an existing tax item or create a new one.
+Use the Tax field to select an existing tax item or create a new one (optional).

-Select an income category from the dropdown (optional), or click New income category to create one.
-Choose the category name and income type (Services, Sales, or Non-Operating).
+Select an Income category from the dropdown (optional), or click New income category to create one.

-Click + Add Item again for additional items.
+Click the + button again for additional items.
 Drag and drop line items to reorder them, or use the three dots menu (...) on a line item to Duplicate or Delete it.

 Using packages, time tracking, and discounts

-The toolbar above the line items section lets you add pre-built packages, tracked time, and a discount to the invoice.
+The + button and the resource buttons next to it let you add pre-built packages, tracked time, and a discount to the invoice.

-Click Add a package to apply a package template's line items to the invoice.
+Click the + button and select Add package to apply a package template's line items to the invoice.
 You can customize the line items afterward without changing the underlying template.

-Click Add time tracking to convert tracked time entries into line items.
+Click the Add time tracking button to convert tracked time entries into line items.

-Click Apply a discount to add a discount to the invoice.
+Click the Apply discount button to add a discount to the invoice.
 Choose a fixed amount or a percentage.
 Only one discount can be applied per invoice.
 For percentage-based discounts, a checkbox appears on each line item so you can apply the discount selectively.

 Saving the invoice